-- Dizziness or light-headedness – Especially during more rapid episodes of AF.
+- Dizziness or Feeling Light-headed – Especially during more rapid episodes of AF.

 - Syncope – Passing out or fainting.

-- Urinary frequency – Needing to pass urine more frequently due to a hormone released by the heart when it is in AF.
+- Urinary Frequently – Needing to pass urine more frequently due to a hormone released by the heart when it is in AF.

 A wide range of risk factors may contribute to the AF such as: